Disclosure: This post may contain affiliate links. Read my disclaimer for more information.

 - To remove tough burnt-on spots, fill the pot with water and boil for about 15 to 20 minutes.
 This method will help loosen up the spots and help you scrape it up easily with a wooden spoon.

-- When dealing with more stubborn stains, try coating the pan’s bottom with baking soda or stainless steel cleaner like this one.
+- When dealing with more stubborn stains, try coating the pan’s bottom with baking soda or stainless steel cleaner.
 Then, scrub gently.

 Pure Ceramic (100% Ceramic)